Two Belgian policewomen shot dead: What we know - Journal du Cameroun

 – The attacker has been identified as Benjamin Herman, according to a source close to the investigation.
 Born in 1982, he had served prison time for robbery, assault and battery and drug dealing, the source said.

-– Amateur footage aired by Belgium’s state broadcaster showed the gunman shouting “Allahu Akbar” (“God is greatest”) as he walked through the streets during the rampage.
+– Amateur footage picked up by AFP shows the gunman shouting “Allahu Akbar” (“God is greatest”) as he walked through the streets during the rampage.
 In another video, a short and intense burst of gunfire is audible, after which the man lies on the ground.

 – He was last in prison at Marche-en-Famenne, in the French-speaking Wallonia region.
 Some unconfirmed reports say he had been granted several hours of leave from prison, reportedly to seek work.